Stock market bubble: Examples

 The two most famous bubbles of the twentieth century, the bubble in American stocks in the 1920s just before the Wall Street crash of 1929 and the following Great Depression, and the Dot-com bubble of the late 1990s, were based on speculative activity surrounding the development of new technologies.
 The 1920s saw the widespread introduction of a range of technological innovations including radio, automobiles, aviation and the deployment of electrical power grids.
 The 1990s was the decade when Internet and e-commerce technologies emerged—many of which had minimal sales and earnings profiles.

-Other stock market bubbles of note include the Encilhamento occurred in Brazil during the late 1880s and early 1890s, the Nifty Fifty stocks in the early 1970s, Taiwanese stocks in 1987–89 and Japanese stocks in the late 1980s.
+Other stock market bubbles of note include the Encilhamento occurred in Brazil during the late 1880s-early 1890s, the "Go-Go" era of the late 1960s, the Nifty Fifty stocks in the early 1970s, Taiwanese stocks in 1987–1989 and Japanese stocks in the late 1980s.

 Stock market bubbles frequently produce hot markets in initial public offerings, since investment bankers and their clients see opportunities to float new stock issues at inflated prices.
-These hot IPO markets misallocate investment funds to areas dictated by speculative trends, rather than to enterprises generating longstanding economic value.
-Typically when there is an over abundance of IPOs in a bubble market, a large portion of the IPO companies fail completely, never achieve what is promised to the investors, or can even be vehicles for fraud.
+These hot IPO markets misallocate investment funds to areas dictated by speculative trends, rather than to enterprises generating long-standing economic value.
+Typically, when there is an overabundance of IPOs in a bubble market, a large portion of the IPO companies fail to achieve what is promised to the investors, or can even be vehicles for fraud.